Hans Langsdorff: Legacy

+the Royal Navy cruiser involved in the Battle of the River Plate.
+Many of its streets are named after people involved in the action.

-The town of Ajax, Ontario is named for HMS Ajax.
-In the municipality, one of the streets was named Langsdorff Drive in his honour.
-The naming was supported by the River Plate Veterans Association.
-The street received a naming ceremony, with Langsdorff's daughter, Inge and son-in-law in attendance.
+One was named Langsdorff Drive in his honour, supported by the River Plate Veterans Association.
+Langsdorff's daughter, Inge and son-in-law in attended the street's naming ceremony.

-This name was changed in 2021 in response to public opposition.
-In 2020 the town of Ajax tried to honour Langsdorff and the Admiral Graf Spee by naming a street Graf Spee Crescent.
-This was also changed after the public became aware and brought it the attention of Ajax Mayor Shaun Collier.
-Collier put forward a motion to change this name, stating, "We did Langsdorff, which I did support ...
+In 2020, the town named a street Graf Spee Crescent, but it was changed after the public became aware and brought it to the attention of Ajax Mayor Shaun Collier, who said, "We did Langsdorff, which I did support ...
 This, I think, has crossed the line a little bit."

-Ajax is named after the Royal Navy cruiser involved in the Battle of the River Plate and many of its streets are named after people involved in the action.
+Langsdorff Drive was renamed Croker Drive in 2021 in response to public opposition.

 In the 1956 film The Battle of the River Plate, Langsdorff was played by Peter Finch.